HugoMatilla/hugomatilla.github.io/about.md

 I am a computer science whole life student.
 First thing you heard in the Software Engeenireng School is:
 _"You have chossen a path that will keep you studing all your life."_

 I thouhgt after University I could quit studying, but not.
-However I realize that one thing that I love the most is to study so I feel lucky of choosing Computer Science as my field. :D
+However I realize that one thing that I love is to study so I feel lucky of choosing Computer Science as my field. :D

 I studied in Madrid at [FI-UPM](https://www.fi.upm.es/), I did the Eramus Program in Berlin at [TU-Berlin](http://www.tu-berlin.de/) with a Diploma Project and an internship in the [T-Labs](https://www.net.t-labs.tu-berlin.de/talks/past_talks_2009.shtml)